The Complete Commercial Landlord Insurance Guide 2026: What Every Building Owner Must Know Before Renewal

 💸 If your biggest tenant leaves tomorrow, does your policy replace the rent?

 Loss of rents coverage protects your rental income when a covered loss (fire, storm, etc.) makes the building uninhabitable.
 But it only covers income lost due to insured perils — it doesn’t cover a tenant simply leaving.
 That said, most landlords don’t carry enough loss of rents coverage even for covered losses.
-If your building generates $20,000/month and a fire requires 14 months of reconstruction, you need $280,000 in loss of rents coverage.
-Many landlords carry 6 months ($120,000), leaving a $160,000 gap — which means paying the mortgage out of pocket while the building is being rebuilt.
+If a fire requires more than a year of reconstruction, the loss of rents limit has to cover every month the building sits offline.
+Many landlords carry only six months — leaving a gap that means paying the mortgage out of pocket while the building is being rebuilt.

 How to fix this: Calculate 12–18 months of gross rental income and set your loss of rents limit accordingly.
 Review this annually as rents increase.
 If you have a building under renovation or have recently signed higher-rent leases, update your coverage immediately.